wintercms/docs/console-plugin-management.md

 The `plugin:install` command downloads and installs the plugin by its plugin code in the format **AuthorName.PluginName**.
 You can retrieve the plugin code through the Winter marketplace.

 Note that your installation should be bound to a project in order to use this command.
-You can create projects on Winter website, in the [Account / Projects](https://wintercms.com/account/project/dashboard) section.
+You can create projects on the Winter website, in the [Account / Projects](https://wintercms.com/account/project/dashboard) section.

 > **NOTE:** If you have already have the plugin files locally either through Composer or manually uploading them then you can just run [`winter:up`](#console-up-command) to run the plugin's pending migrations to "install" it.
 This command is mostly meant for instaling plugins sourced from the [Winter CMS Marketplace](https://wintercms.com/marketplace).